> Skip to content

 If you've ever paused mid-scroll and wondered, "Wait… are lab-created gemstones real?" you're not alone.
 It's one of the most common questions I get — especially when you're shopping for jewelry that's meant to mean something, not just look pretty.

-Here’s the reassuring truth: lab-grown gemstones can be real gemstones (same crystal structure + chemical composition as mined stones).
-The difference is where they form — not whether they’re “fake.”
+Here's the reassuring truth: lab-grown gemstones can be real gemstones — same crystal structure, same chemical composition as mined stones.
+The difference is where they form, not whether they're "fake."

 In this guide, I'll explain how lab-grown gemstones are made, what hydrothermal quartz actually is, how aura quartz gets its shine, and how to shop with total confidence — no geology degree required.

-Yes — when they’re truly lab-grown.
-Lab-grown (lab-created) gemstones are crystals produced in a controlled environment using the same crystal structure and same chemical composition as gemstones formed in the earth.
+Yes — when they're truly lab-grown.
+Lab-grown gemstones (also called lab-created or synthetic) are crystals produced in a controlled environment using the same crystal structure and same chemical composition as gemstones formed in the earth.

 So why the confusion?
 Because the jewelry world also includes glass imitations, resins, coatings, and treatments — and people often lump everything together under the word "fake."
 That's not fair to shoppers, and it's not helpful for trust.